codecraftingtools/tydl/doc/data_reference.rst

   which of the subtypes specified by the ``of`` attribute should be used to represent a particular instance of this tagged union.

+fallbacks
+  Ordered list of fallback types to use if none of the listed subtypes are applicable.
+The types that appear earlier in the list have higher precedence.

 .. _Array:

 Array